dereneaton/ipyrad/docs/tutorial_intro_cli.rst

 You can see the default value is 0.85, so our default directory is named accordingly.
 This value dictates the percentage of sequence similarity that reads must have in order to be considered reads at the same locus.
-You'll more than likely want to experiment with this value, but 0.85 is a reliable default, balancing over-splitting of loci vs over-lumping.
-Don't mess with this until you feel comfortable with the overall workflow, and also until you've learned about :ref:`Branching assemblies <tutorial_advanced_cli>`.
+You may want to experiment with this value, but 0.85-0.90 is a fairly reliable range, balancing over-splitting of loci vs over-lumping.
+Don't mess with this until you feel comfortable with the overall workflow, and also until you've learned about :ref:`Branching assemblies <branching_workflow>`.

 Later you will learn how to incorporate information from a reference genome (if you have one) to improve clustering at this step.
 For now, bide your